factorial-io/phabalicious/docs/configuration.md

   * `platform` for deploying to platform.sh
   * `artifacts--ftp` to deploy to a ftp-server
   * `artifacts--git` to deploy an artifact to a git repository
+  * `k8s` to interact with an application hosted in a kubernetes cluster

 **Example for drupal 7**